 Counseling Psychology MA

-- Able to develop a flexible plan of study taking evening and weekend courses
+- Able to develop a flexible plan of study by taking evening and weekend courses

 - Connected to a strong network of diverse students, faculty, and alumni